TwitterFacebookpinterest

 History of Site 31 and 32

 At the end of 1958, a year-and-half after the R-7 ballistic missile had began flying, the second launch complex for the same rocket was founded at Site 31, east of the original launch facilities in Tyuratam.
 Unlike the test launch complex at Site 1 and 2, the Site 31 facility was planned as an operational and training "battle station" for the R-7 missile.
-The new complex included the launch pad, the MIK assembly building, the MIK GCh building for the processing of the nuclear warhead, disel-powered energy generating facility and the new residential complex at Site 32.
+The new complex included the launch pad, the MIK assembly building (sometimes referred to as TP-2 from the Russian Tekhnicheskaya Pozitsiya 2), the MIK GCh building for the processing of the nuclear warhead, disel-powered energy generating facility and the new residential complex at Site 32.

 Based on experience gained during the construction at Site 1 and 2, the flame trench at Site 31 launch pad was scaled down in comparison to that of at Site 1.
 The assembly and support facilities were also placed much closer to the launch pad.